MracekLab-Prague/Lipid-droplet-analysis/README.md

 ## License

-This macro is released under the [MIT License](LICENSE).
+This macro is released under the MIT license.
 You are free to use, modify, and distribute it with attribution.